 If an Initiator wants to use compression for the IKE SA being created, it constructs the IKE_SA_INIT request message in a following way.
 A new payload which is called Compressed payload and described in the Section 4.1 is included into the request message.
-This payload contains other payloads in compressed form as well as an indication of what compression algorithm was used.
+This payload contains other payloads in compressed form as well as an indication of what compression algorithm is used.
 When selecting compression algorithm the Initiator must guess what algorithms are supported by the peer and choose an appropriate one.
-If its guess is wrong the Responder will inform about this situation and the mutually appropriate algorithm will be negotiated by the cost of an extra round trip and a message recompression.
+If the guess is wrong the Responder will inform about this fact and the mutually appropriate algorithm will be negotiated by the cost of an extra round trip and a message recompression.
 The Critical bit in the Compressed payload header MUST be set to 1.

+'''

 Initiator

+-----

 HDR, C!{SA, KE, [N+], [V+]}, Ni, [N+], [V+] -->

+'''

 Not all payloads that are usually present in the IKE_SA_INIT messages are subject for compression.
-Some payloads may contain random or pseudo-random data that is almost uncompressable.
-Other payloads must be processed as early as possible, before the responder spens resources decompressing them.
+Some payloads contain random or pseudorandom data that is almost uncompressible.
+Other payloads must be processed as early as possible, before the responder spends resources decompressing them.
 In particular, the Nonce payloda and the COOKIE notification payload MUST NOT be included into the Compressed payload.
-Obviously, if the compression algorithm ID is from private range (241-255), then the corresponding Vendor ID payload MUST NOT be compressed.
+Obviously, if the compression algorithm ID is from private range (241-255), then the corresponding Vendor ID payload MUST NOT be included into the Compressed payload either.
 See Section 5 for more details about interaction compression with other IKEv2 extensions.

-If the Responder doesn't support IKEv2 compression, then it is expected to return the UNSUPPORTED_CRITICAL_PAYLOAD notification in response to such request message, as prescribed in the Section 2.5 of
+If the Responder doesn't support IKEv2 compression, then it is expected to return the UNSUPPORTED_CRITICAL_PAYLOAD notification in response to such request message, as prescribed in the Section 2.5 of or

 [RFC7296].
-Depending on the implementation it may also return the INVALID_SYNTAX notification or doesn't respond at all.
+Depending on the implementation it may also return the INVALID SYNTAX notification or doesn't respond at all.